Triteia: The Nymph of the Sea

 Relationships and Worship

 Triteia's most significant relationships were with her family—her parents, Nereus and Doris, and her numerous sisters—and with Ares, the god of war.
 Unlike the more turbulent love affairs of other nymphs, her connection with Ares was often portrayed as a union of strength and resilience.
-Though she was not widely worshipped across Greece, the city of Triteia likely honored her in local cults, celebrating her as a protective and founding deity.
+Though she was not widely worshiped across Greece, the city of Triteia likely honored her in local cults, celebrating her as a protective and founding deity.

 Significance in Greek Mythology